 • stroking the lower lip from the corners of the mouth to the center;

-• stroking the upper lip (moving from top to bottom);
+• stroking the upper lip (movement from top to bottom);

 • stroking the lower lip (movement from bottom to top);